Trending Topics

 A busy roadway is hands-down the most dangerous environment where we routinely work.
 Let’s talk about an acronym we can use to remind us of four elements that can help us stay safe and maintain situational awareness when we are working in the unpredictable environment of a busy roadway.

 The acronym is L.C.E.S.
-If that sounds familiar, it’s because wildland firefighters have been using it for more than three decades.
+If that sounds familiar, it’s because wildland firefighters have used it for over three decades.
 Wildland firefighters know a few things about working in dangerous and unpredictable environments.
 To make sure everyone goes home safe, firefighters use L.C.E.S.
 You can, too.
 Let’s walk through it.

 L stands for Lookouts